ailaby/base/README.md

 | `micromamba deactivate`              | Close the active environment |
 | `micromamba run -n [name] [command]` | Run a command in the named environment without activating |

-All ai-dock images create micromamba environments using the `--always-softlink` flag.
+All ailaby images create micromamba environments using the `--always-softlink` flag.

 To create an additional micromamba environment, eg for python, you can use the following: